JerryLead/SparkInternals/readme.md

 ## Other languages

-Chinses Verison is at [markdown/](https://github.com/JerryLead/SparkInternals/tree/master/markdown).
+Chinese Version is at [markdown/](https://github.com/JerryLead/SparkInternals/tree/master/markdown).
 Thai Version is at [markdown/thai](https://github.com/JerryLead/SparkInternals/tree/master/markdown/thai)

 ## How to read this document

 The documentation is written in markdown.
 The pdf version is also available [here](https://github.com/JerryLead/SparkInternals/tree/master/pdf).

-If you're under Max OS X, I recommand [MacDown](http://macdown.uranusjr.com/) with a github theme for reading.
+If you're under Mac OS X, I recommand [MacDown](http://macdown.uranusjr.com/) with a github theme for reading.

 ## Gitbook (Chinese version)